MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/vis-manipulation.md

 ## Element selection in the visualization

-After the embedded visualizations have been rendered, you can click the elements in the visualization.
-Normally, this manipulation highlights the selected attribute or metric elements.

-When the visualization is a filtered source, targeting other visualizations that are also embedded on the client's page, the selection manipulation triggers the filtering and all target visualizations are updated to reflect the latest data.
-If the target visualizations are not on the same page as the visualization used as a filter, this auto-refreshing is not be triggered.
+Once the embedded visualizations are rendered, clicking on the elements in the visualization highlights the selected attribute or metric elements.
+Additionally, when the visualization is a filtered source that targets other embedded visualizations on the same page, selecting an element triggers filtering, and all target visualizations are updated to display the latest data.
+However, if the target visualizations are on a different page than the filtered source visualization, the auto-refresh feature is not triggered.

 ## Right click menu in the visualization